godfrey-bn/Cloud-Security-Projects-for-Begineers/Project-1-Securing-AWS-EC2-Instances.md

 3. Select the "EC2" metric and choose the instance.
 4. Configure the alarm (e.g., CPU utilization > 80% for 5 minutes).
 5. Set up notifications (e.g., via email).
-6. Review and then create the alarm.
+6. Review and then create your alarm.

 #### Expected Output